 Foundation: Liberation Psychology

-This framework reduces shame, expands insight, and supports aligned action.
+This approach reduces shame, expands insight, and supports psychological freedom.

-Leaders who appear highly capable externally while managing internal strain, moral injury, institutional pressure, perfectionism, or unresolved trauma.
+Leaders who are highly capable while managing internal strain, moral injury, institutional pressure, perfectionism, or unresolved trauma.

 Clinicians navigating emotional exhaustion, depersonalization, value misalignment, medical trauma exposure, and the cumulative impact of practicing within strained health systems.